Is Google Analytics Legal in 2026? EU Rulings, US Lawsuits

 Latombe + NOYB

 The oversight body is gone.
-The DPF's legal foundation relies on the Privacy and Civil Liberties Oversight Board (PCLOB), an independent US agency that oversees intelligence activities.
-The European Commission explicitly cited PCLOB's independence when adopting the DPF in 2023.
-On January 27, 2025, the Trump administration fired all three Democratic PCLOB members, leaving it below quorum and unable to function.
-It has been non-operational for over a year.
+The DPF leans on the Privacy and Civil Liberties Oversight Board (PCLOB), an independent US agency that keeps an eye on intelligence activities.
+When it adopted the DPF in 2023, the European Commission named PCLOB's independence as one of the reasons it trusted the deal.
+On January 27, 2025, the Trump administration fired all three Democratic PCLOB members.
+That left the board below quorum and unable to function.
+It's been non-operational for over a year.
+The safeguard the Commission counted on is no longer there.

 Schrems III is coming.
-NOYB, the privacy organization led by Max Schrems, announced it is preparing a broader challenge incorporating the PCLOB collapse and Trump-era changes to US oversight.
-Schrems has argued that the Commission may not need to wait for a court: it could suspend the DPF on its own if it determines the oversight guarantees no longer exist.
+NOYB, the privacy organization run by Max Schrems, announced it is preparing a broader challenge built around the PCLOB collapse and Trump-era changes to US oversight.
+Schrems has argued the Commission may not even need to wait for a court.
+It could suspend the DPF on its own if it decides the oversight guarantees are gone.

-Norway is already warning companies to prepare.
-In February 2025, Norway's DPA issued guidance warning that if the adequacy decision is revoked, "there will most likely not be a transition period."
-Organizations should build contingency plans now.
+Norway is already telling companies to prepare.
+In February 2025, Norway's DPA issued guidance: if the adequacy decision is revoked, "there will most likely not be a transition period."
+Build the contingency plan now, not later.

-The DPF is technically valid today.
-But it is being challenged in the same court that struck down its two predecessors, its oversight mechanism has been gutted, and multiple regulators are warning companies not to treat it as permanent.
-Clifford Chance described the situation as "legal uncertainty and a storm over the Atlantic."
+So the DPF is valid today.
+But it sits in the same court that killed its two predecessors, its oversight body has been gutted, and regulators are telling companies not to treat it as permanent.
+Clifford Chance called the situation "legal uncertainty and a storm over the Atlantic."

-If the DPF falls, every website using Google Analytics in the EU is back to where it was in 2022: no legal basis for the data transfer.
+If the DPF falls, every website running Google Analytics in the EU lands right back where it was in 2022.
+No legal basis for the data transfer.

 In the US, your analytics script might be a wiretap

-The legal risk isn't just European.
+The legal risk isn't only European.
 In the United States, a 1967 California phone-tapping law called CIPA is being used to sue website owners for running Google Analytics.

-The theory: when a third-party script captures visitor behavior and sends it to the vendor's servers in real time, that's an interception of a communication by a third party without consent.
-Courts have accepted this argument.
+Here's the theory.
+When a third-party script captures visitor behavior and sends it to the vendor's servers in real time, that counts as a third party intercepting a communication without consent.
+Courts have bought the argument.
 In Smith v.
-Google (2024), a federal court denied Google's motion to dismiss, finding that Google creates "detailed dossiers" from collected data and uses it for its own ad business.
+Google (2024), a federal court denied Google's motion to dismiss, finding that Google builds "detailed dossiers" from the data it collects and uses it for its own ad business.
 Google is not a passive tool.
 It's a third-party eavesdropper.

-The numbers: 2,341 lawsuits filed. $5,000 per violation with no proof of harm required.
+The numbers back this up.
+2,341 lawsuits filed. $5,000 per violation, and you don't have to prove any harm was done.
 70% of web privacy claims come from just four law firms.
-The reform bill (SB 690) died in the California Assembly in July 2025.
-No legislative fix until 2027 at the earliest.
+The reform bill (SB 690) stalled in the California Assembly in July 2025 and became a two-year bill.
+No legislative fix until 2026 at the earliest.

 I wrote a full deep-dive on this: Is Your Analytics Script a Wiretap Under California Law?
 It covers which tools are at risk, how plaintiffs find targets, why cookie banners don't protect you, and what to do about it.

-The short version: if your analytics vendor uses collected data for its own purposes (ad targeting, model training, cross-site profiling), that vendor is a third-party eavesdropper under CIPA.
-If the data never leaves your control, the party exception defense applies and the core CIPA theory collapses.
+The short version.
+If your analytics vendor uses the data it collects for its own purposes, like ad targeting, model training, or cross-site profiling, that vendor is a third-party eavesdropper under CIPA.
+If the data never leaves your control, the party exception defense applies and the whole CIPA theory falls apart.

 The breaches that proved the risk

-Legal theories become real when data actually leaks.
-In 2024 and 2025, Google Analytics was directly responsible for two of the largest healthcare data breaches ever recorded.
+Legal theories get real when the data leaks for real.
+In 2024 and 2025, Google Analytics was directly behind two of the largest healthcare data breaches ever recorded.

 Blue Shield of California: 4.7 million patients.
 Between April 2021 and January 2024, Google Analytics sent protected health information to Google Ads.
-Insurance plan names, patient names, doctor names, medical service dates, financial responsibility amounts, and search inputs from the "Find a Doctor" feature.
-All transmitted because of how Google Analytics was configured to share data with Google's advertising products.
-Class action lawsuits were filed the day after disclosure.
+Insurance plan names, patient names, doctor names, medical service dates, the amount each person owed, and what they typed into the "Find a Doctor" search.
+All of it went out because of how Google Analytics was set up to share data with Google's advertising products.
+Class action lawsuits were filed the day after the breach was disclosed.

 Kaiser Permanente: 13.4 million members.
-In April 2024, Kaiser notified 13.4 million members that web tracking tools on its websites and apps had transmitted personal data to Google, Microsoft, and X (formerly Twitter).
-Kaiser agreed to pay up to $47.5 million to settle the resulting class action.
+In April 2024, Kaiser notified 13.4 million members that web tracking tools on its sites and apps had sent personal data to Google, Microsoft, and X (formerly Twitter).
+Kaiser agreed to pay up to $47.5 million to settle the class action that followed.

 Healthcare data breaches caused by Google Analytics